kaitlinluu/movies-api/README.md

 <img src="https://image2url.com/images/1763953344612-8e6e3ace-779d-4e17-abd4-e48963a3c275.png" width="700" />

 **Data/Models/Services**: The Flask Web Service is used to serve the API.
-My dataset was manually curated from a publicly available IMDb web page and its attached CSV file.
+My dataset was manually curated and sourced from a publicly available IMDb web page and its attached CSV file: [link to dataset](https://www.imdb.com/list/ls031261985/).
 The file is JSON and is 4 KB.
 The data was collected for educational use under Fair Use guidelines.

 ## **3) How to Run (Local)**
 **Docker**: